ENCODE-DCC/chip-seq-pipeline2/docs/input_short.md

 # Input JSON

-An input JSON file includes all genomic data files, parameters and metadata for running pipelines.
-Our pipeline will use default values if they are not defined in an input JSON file.
+An input JSON file is a file which must include all the information needed to run this pipeline.
+Hence, it must include the absolute paths to all the control and experimental fastq files; paths to all the genomic data files needed for this pipeline, and it must also specify the parameters and the metadata needed for running this pipeline.
+If the parameters are not specified in an input JSON file, default values will be used.
 We provide a set of template JSON files: [minimum](../example_input_json/template.json) and [full](../example_input_json/template.full.json).
 We recommend to use a minimum template instead of full one.
 A full template includes all parameters of the pipeline with default values defined.

 # Checklist